awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/90-enable-warm-pool.md

 After initialization actions are completed, and the lifecycle hook is sent a CONTINUE signal, the instance will move to a Warmed:Pending:Proceed state.

-Since you configured instances in our warm pool to be stopped after initialization, the instance launch will complete with the instance in a Warmed:Stopped state.
+Since you configured instances in your warm pool to be stopped after initialization, the instance launch will complete with the instance in a Warmed:Stopped state.
 The instance is now pre-initialized and ready to be launched into the Auto Scaling group as additional capacity is needed.

 #### Observe Launch Speed into warm pool